'Make any fool of me you like, but I won’t have you make fun of the music': remembering André Previn

-As the multi-Grammy and Oscar-winning composer and conductor André Previn celebrates his 80th birthday, Classic FM meets him to discuss working in Hollywood, the state of classical music today, and that slap…
+When the multi-Grammy and Oscar-winning composer and conductor André Previn celebrated his 80th birthday, Classic FM met him to discuss working in Hollywood, the state of classical music today, and appearing with Morecambe and Wise

 Who wouldn’t want to have a drink with André Previn?
 As we cosy into the bar of his Knightsbridge hotel, the uniqueness of the situation feels unreal.
 Who else in the world could I fire questions at about working with Walton and Messiaen; recording with Oscar Peterson and Ravi Shankar; scoring legendary films such as My Fair Lady; making hit records with Doris Day?
 Oh, and being slapped on the cheeks by Eric Morecambe?